 Flat rate, subsidised.
 We charge $16.95 regardless of distance.
 The actual cost for a rural run to Aloomba is higher.
 We absorb the difference.

 Properties in Aloomba are broadacre lots, not suburban blocks.
 Long driveways, gates, dogs that hear the car before the driver sees the house.
 Cane tramway tracks cross the roads between the highway and the town, and the North Coast railway line passes through but no longer stops for passengers.
 If you know the place, describe it in the delivery notes: gate colour, a landmark, a tree, anything the florist can use.
 One line changes the delivery from a search to a straight run.
-Order before 2pm today and your gift is there this afternoon.
+Order before 2pm today and your gift is at their door this afternoon.

 Once your order is confirmed, it goes to one of our partner florists near Aloomba.
 They check what came in fresh and start building.
 The drive south takes longer than a CBD drop, and the florist plans accordingly, often combining Aloomba with Gordonvale and other southern corridor deliveries in the same run.
 You will not receive a text when the flowers arrive.
 The confirmation is the phone call from your person.
 Or the photo.